Delivering on the Quality and Shared Savings Promises

 Gartner’s Hype Cycle

 Operating a nursing home is hard.
 American Health Plan’s sister company American Health Communities experiences this daily across our 29 SNFs.
 However, the complexity of operating a Medicare Advantage (MA) Plan brings unique challenges.
 These plans sit in the pivot of data and flow of funds between members, providers, and CMS.
-Navigating through the data and flow of funds without experience can add to the already challenging work of staffing and operation of their facilities.
+Navigating through the data and flow of funds without experience is challenging.

 The Medicare Advantage industry is dominated by large operators like Humana and United Healthcare.
 The industry is also relatively young.
 Medicare Advantage only became policy in 2004.
 Very few executive teams have founded, developed, grown and operated Medicare Advantage plans at scale.
 American Health Plans has this experience, and the learnings that come with it.
 While experience does not eliminate all challenges, it helps our nursing home partners avoid expensive missteps and to navigate new challenges more confidentially.